Affirm Holdings Inc. (AFRM) Shares Down Despite Recent Market Volatility

-Affirm Holdings Inc. (NASDAQ: AFRM)’s stock price has decreased by -7.62 compared to its previous closing price of 14.70.
-Despite this, the company has seen a gain of 2.18% in its stock price over the last five trading days.
+Affirm Holdings Inc. (NASDAQ: AFRM)’s stock price has decreased by -4.42 compared to its previous closing price of 13.58.
+Nevertheless, the company has seen a 3.67% surge in its stock price over the last five trading sessions.
 Barron’s reported on 02/08/23 that Affirm Slashes 19% of Jobs After Earnings Miss

 Top 5 Undervalued Stocks To Own In 2023